Everything You Need to Know About the New Zealand Working Holiday Visa

 For most countries, NZ$4,200 is the minimum amount of available funds you need to have in order to support yourself while in New Zealand.
 Although this is just a requirement for the working holiday visa, we recommend having a bit more available funds for the start of your trip.
 Take a look at How Much Money Do You Need for a Working Holiday in New Zealand? for more details.

 On top of that, you will need either an outward travel ticket from New Zealand or sufficient funds to purchase one.
-There is no set amount of money for this, as it depends on where you claim to be travelling to next or what country you are from, but NZ$1,000 is a safe amount.
+If you choose to have a return flight, simply compare prices of flights, get yourself a good deal and print both tickets.
+If you choose to have the monetary equivalent, well… there is no set amount of money for this, as it depends on where you claim to be travelling to next or what country you are from, but NZ$1,000 is a safe amount.

 Meet the basic health and character requirements